BrianENason/Inventory-Management-System/README.md

 to develop your application. "

 This is an Inventory Management System that allows the user to update, create, edit, and delete in-house, outsourced, and packaged products for ease of record keeping.
 It uses JavaFX and SceneBuilder for the GUI and Java language for the "backend" code.

+It also has been documented with JavaDocs (folder in the Repo).